milan2798/OlaMaterialUI/README.md

 # OlaMaterialUI
 OlaCabs Clone using Material UI

-Please see the video that I have attached.
+Please see the video that I have attached.(.mov)

 I have also upload the video to see look and feel